 Route attributes will be populated only if valid trips.txt and routes.txt files are located in the same folder as the input shapes.txt file.

 A file geodatabase feature class is recommended for tool output instead of a shapefile.
-Because shapefile field names can have a maximum of 10 characters, longer GTFS field names will be shortened if the output table is a shapefile.
+Because shapefile field names can have a maximum of only 10 characters, longer GTFS field names will be shortened if the output table is a shapefile.